trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/stop-lookup.md

 ### Breaking changes

-This API has the **beta** status.
+This API has the **stable** status.
 We are actively developing this API based on user feedback.
-Minor breaking changes may occur on short notice.
-New fields may be added without warning.
+You will receive an e-mail before any breaking changes are made, and get around 3 to 6 months time to adjust depending on the size of the changes.
+New fields may be added without warning, your application should ignore any fields it doesn't recognize.

 ## Using Trafiklab Stop Lookup